eight04/textarea-plus/README.md

-textarea-plus
+Textarea Plus
 =============
+Have a better textarea!
 An userscript to improve plain textarea for code editing.

 Features
 --------